Fx-Professional-Services/MoweryDocs/Mowery/III. Catalogs.md

 1. Go to **System Defaults → Catalog**.

-2. Click the white area to the right of the catalog name to select it.
+2. Click the white area to the right of the catalog effective date to select it.

 3. Click **Duplicate Catalog**.